 Stormwater runoff occurs when precipitation from rain or snowmelt flows over the ground.
 Impervious surfaces like driveways, sidewalks, and streets prevent stormwater from naturally soaking into the ground.

 Stormwater can pick up debris, chemicals, dirt, and other pollutants and flow into a storm sewer system or directly into a lake, stream, river, wetland, or coastal water.

 Stormwater Pollution Solutions

-- Remember to turn off your sprinklers when it rains, to avoid water runoff; during winter, runoff can freeze causing slippery conditions.
+- Turn off your sprinklers when it rains, to avoid water runoff; during winter, runoff can freeze causing slippery conditions.

 - Bag your pet's waste, don't just leave it there.
 Leaving pet waste on the ground increases public health risks by allowing harmful bacteria and nutrients to wash into the storm drain and eventually into local waterways.